-To retrieve a relevant case, the system starts by using MAC/FAC on the problem sketch with low level visual properties removed.
+To retrieve a relevant case, the system starts by using MAC/FAC on the problem sketch with low level visual properties removed, i.e. glyph orientations and relative sizes.
 For outcome problems the first retrieval is used.
 For DQA questions, the retrieval must also contain candidate inferences that causally constrain the goal quantity.
 Should the first retrieval prove unsatisfactory, a second retrieval is performed.
 If that, too, fails, the low level visual properties are added back into the probe and up to two more retrieval attempts are made.
-All candidate inferences pertaining to structural abstractions and causal models (but not specific parameter values) are assumed to be true for the problem.
+After MAC/FAC has selected a suitable retrieval, SME is used to generate a mapping between the example, base, and the problem situation, target.
+All candidate inferences produced by this mapping pertaining to structural abstractions and causal models (but not specific parameter values) are assumed to be true for the problem.